Energy self-extraction of a Kerr black hole through its frame-dragged force-free magnetosphere: Introduction

+More than four decades have passed since the pioneering paper by \citet{bla77} was published on the electromagnetic extraction of energy from Kerr black holes (BHs).
+This controversial task however still remains a big challenge at the latest new frontier of black hole astrophysics in modern classical physics (\citet{tho17}).
+The purpose of this paper is to venture challenging this formidable task.

+Fundamental concepts and expressions as well as the basic formulation of general-relativity, thermodynamics, and electrodynamics, necessary for elucidating self-extraction of energy from Kerr holes, have fortunately been given in a nearly complete form by \cite{bla77,tho17,mac82,zna77,zna78,phi83a,tho86} already four decades ago.

-Subsequent to the Penrose process is the Blandford-Znajek (BZ) process, i.e., an {\em electromagnetic} process of extracting energy from Kerr BHs, which has been taken to be promising and efficient so far, and the efficiency is given by $\eps=\OmF/\OmH$ \citep{bla77,zna78,bla79}, where $\OmH$ is the hole's angular velocity.
-BH electrodynamics was then formulated in the form of the $3+1$ formalism by Macdonald \& Thorne \citep{mac82}, and Thorne, Price \& Macdonald \citep{tho86} proposed `The Membrane Paradigm', in which the `horizon battery' was explicitly regarded as existent in the hole's `surface of no return'. \cite{phi83a,phi83b} was the first who tried to develop a comprehensive model for `BH-driven hydromagnetic flows' or jets for AGNs, referring to the pulsar wind theory \citep{oka78,ken83}.
-It was thought since then that a `magnetized' Kerr BH would possess not only a battery but an internal resistance $Z_{\rm H}$ on the horizon, as seen in `a little table on BH circuit theory for engineers' (Fig.\ 3 in \citet{phi83a}).
-The image in the 1980s looks like the magnetosphere consisting of {\em double} wind structures with a {\em single} circuit with a battery on the horizon.
+Extending the `single-pulsar model' \cite{bla77,bla79}, Macdonald \& Thorne \citep{mac82} and Thorne, Price \& Macdonald \citep{tho86} regarded the `horizon battery' as explicitly existent in the event horizon.
+Phinney \citep{phi83a,phi83b} were the first that tried to develop a comprehensive model for `BH-driven hydromagnetic flows' or jets for active galactic nuclei (AGNs), making use of the pulsar wind theory (e.g., \citep{oka78,ken83}).

+Since then, it was thought that a `magnetized' Kerr hole would possess not only a battery but also an internal resistance $Z_{\rm H}$ on the horizon, as seen in `a little table on BH circuit theory for engineers' \cite[Fig 3]{phi83a}.
+The image in the 1980s looks like the magnetosphere consisting of {\em double} wind structures with a \emph{negligible} violation of the force-free condition for particle production and a {\em single} series circuit with a battery on the horizon and two resistances on the horizon and infinity (referred to as the `single-pulsar model') (see \citet{pun89, pun90}).
+Based on these pioneering works, we remodel the pulsar-type force-free magnetosphere by making full use of the $3+1$-formulation of black hole electrodynamics \cite{mac82} and the Membrane Paradigm \cite{tho86}.

-The BZ process and the Membrane Paradigm have however invited serious critiques of causality violation \citep[see e.g.][]{pun89, pun90,bla02}.
-It was in reality pointed out that the BZ process is ``{\em incomplete and additional physics is needed}" \citep{pun90}.
-It appears that the presence of the causality question and related confusion since the 1990s had been bottlenecking sound progress of BH electrodynamics.
+In order to perform this formidable task of self-extraction of energy from Kerr holes, referring to some important descriptions on general-relativistic and thermodynamic aspects of energy extraction by \cite{bla77, zna77,zna78, mac82,tho86}, we need to unequivocally unify the pulsar electrodynamics and BH thermodynamics into BH gravito-thermo-electrodynamics (GTED).